ShechemKS/habitist/README.md

 # habitist ![habitist](https://github.com/amitness/habitist/workflows/habitist/badge.svg)
 An automation to enable habit tracking in todoist.

-It integrates a habit success rate counter method for habit building into [todoist](http://todoist.com/).
+It integrates a habit tracker for habit building into [todoist](http://todoist.com/).
 Once it's setup, you can forget about it and it works seamlessly.
-i.e. Habit X [day 4/6]
-Indicating you have done the habit 4 times the last 6 days.

 Helps keep track of habits.

+Maintains 3 metrics:
+    1. Current Streak (X days)
+    2. Summary (X/Y | Z%)
+    3. Weekly (X/Y)

 ## Usage